🎮

 3. Add an SRV Record:

-1. Set the target as the sub-domain you used above, including the main domain (e.g. play.example.com or mc.example.com), or to the main domain if you don't want to use a sub-domain (e.g. example.com)
+1. Set the target as the sub-domain you used above, including the main domain (e.g. or ), or to the main domain if you don't want to use a sub-domain (e.g. )

 2. Set the name to the sub-domain you used, for example, play or mc, or @ if you don't want to use a sub-domain.